metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_cluster_v1beta1_manifest.md

 Optional:

-- `nameservers` (List of String) A list of DNS name server IP addresses.This will be appended to the base nameservers generated from DNSPolicy.Duplicated nameservers will be removed.
+- `nameservers` (List of String) A list of DNS name server IP addresses.
+This will be appended to the base nameservers generated from DNSPolicy.
+Duplicated nameservers will be removed.
-- `options` (Attributes List) A list of DNS resolver options.This will be merged with the base options generated from DNSPolicy.Duplicated entries will be removed.
-Resolution options given in Optionswill override those that appear in the base DNSPolicy. (see [below for nested schema](#nestedatt--spec--vmselect--dns_config--options))
+- `options` (Attributes List) A list of DNS resolver options.
+This will be merged with the base options generated from DNSPolicy.
+Duplicated entries will be removed.
+Resolution options given in Options will override those that appear in the base DNSPolicy. (see [below for nested schema](#nestedatt--spec--vmselect--dns_config--options))
-- `searches` (List of String) A list of DNS search domains for host-name lookup.This will be appended to the base search paths generated from DNSPolicy.Duplicated search paths will be removed.
+- `searches` (List of String) A list of DNS search domains for host-name lookup.
+This will be appended to the base search paths generated from DNSPolicy.
+Duplicated search paths will be removed.

 <a id="nestedatt--spec--vmselect--dns_config--options"></a>
 ### Nested Schema for `spec.vmselect.dns_config.options`